cms-btv-pog/BTVNanoCommissioning/README.md

 After executing the command, a new folder will be created, preparing the submission.
 Follow the on-screen instructions and utilize `condor_submit ...` to submit the jdl file.
 The output will be transferred to the designated XRootD destination.

+The script provided by Pablo to resubmit failure jobs in `script/missingFiles.py` from the original job folder.

 <details><summary>Frequent issues for standalone condor jobs submission
 </summary>
 <p>